Skip to main content

 Policy Statements

-1. The College ensures that all Capital Asset acquisitions are planned for, acquired and financed in an appropriate and timely manner and in accordance with the College’s Procurement Policy and related procedures.
+The College ensures that all capital asset acquisitions are planned, acquired, and financed appropriately and in a timely manner, in accordance with the College’s Procurement Policy and related procedures.

-4. Capital Assets are amortized on a straight-line basis using the following rates based on the class of Capital Asset:
+Capital assets are amortized on a straight-line basis using the following class rates:

 AssetClass Rate